akelman/ggpeps/README.md

 ### Structure of the Code

-The repository is split into two main parts: the package `ggpeps` and utility scripts in the main folder.
+The repository is split into several main parts: the package `ggpeps`, tests, and utility scripts in the main folder.

-The package is contained in `src/ggpeps/` and contains the simulation code, i.e. the actual implementation of the physical problem.
+The package is contained in `src/ggpeps/` and contains the simulation code, i.e. the actual implementation of the physical problem and GGPEPS ansatz.
 All scripts in the main folder call parts of the package and provide the infrastructure to manage the simulations.
 This includes `tests/`, `tools/` which contains various bash and python scripts (especially to help manage batches of simulations on a cluster), and `plot/` with various plotting scripts.

 The package `ggpeps` is divided into several parts: